Starfield-Reverse-Engineering/CLibSFPluginTemplate/README.md

 ## Setup

-This template consumes CommonLibSF either as a vcpkg port or as a git submodule.
-When you run the project setup script, you will be prompted to choose between the two (the default is via vcpkg).
+This template consumes CommonLibSF as a CPM.cmake package, a git submodule, or a local fork.
+When you run the project setup script, you will be prompted to choose between the three (default is as a CPM package).

 A python script, `project_setup.py`, is provided which automates several housekeeping steps required to get the template development-ready (requires [Python](https://www.python.org/download)).
 To run the script:

 1. Run `cd .\CLibSFPluginTemplate\`
 2. Run `py .\project_setup.py`
 3. Choose how to consume CommonLibSF
-   1. Press `Enter` to use the default of consuming CommonLibSF via vcpkg
+   1. Press `Enter` to use the default of consuming CommonLibSF via CPM
    2. Enter `y` to consume CommonLibSF as a git submodule instead
 4. To use a local fork of CommonLibSF instead of the vcpkg port or a git submodule:
    1. Create a Windows environment variable called `CommonLibSFPath` that points to your local fork of CommonLibSF